 Sometimes we want that little something extra to add a little oomph to our coffee!
 As experts in the industry, our ethical coffee shops in the UK have much experience to share regarding coffee flavour pairings.
 Our guide shows you how to enhance your coffee with unique flavourings.

-For more inspiration on how to get the most out of your coffee, take a look at our guide to coffee drinks below!
+For more inspiration on how to get the most out of your coffee, take a look at our guide to coffee syrups!

 You may have seen turmeric popping up as an additional flavouring in cafe drinks more recently.
 A vibrantly coloured spice that originates from South Asia, its zesty yet earthy tasting offers a unique twist in food and beverages.